ExMember/exmember.github.io/_drafts/2020-05-16-annotated-guide-to-a-new-rails-app.md

 To enable UUIDs in PostgreSQL:

-1. Generate a migration: `rails generate migration EnablePgcryptoExtension`.
+1. Generate a migration: `rails generate migration EnableUuids`.
 2. Put this in the change method of the migration: `enable_extension 'pgcrypto'`
 3. Run the migration: `rake db:migrate`